 - In the pop-up, review the terms and click Reactivate Site to confirm.

-- You’ll be on a 14 day trial, meaning that the site will be hidden behind a CAPTCHA.
+- Follow the prompts to choose your template and reactivate your site.
+You’ll be on a 14 day trial, meaning that the site will be hidden behind a CAPTCHA.

 - When you’re ready to make your site live, subscribe to paid service.